Inclusive Classroom Institute

 At St. Thomas, our mission, convictions, and strategic directions all support the goal of creating inclusive classrooms.
 To do so, we need to consider course content, pedagogical approaches, our own biases and classroom behaviors, and our knowledge of students’ backgrounds and skills.
 This workshop series offers opportunities to build awareness, gain understanding, and implement new pedagogical strategies to improve the learning climate for all students.

-- The Inclusive Classroom Curriculum and certification: Faculty can earn an Inclusive Classroom Certificate by completing the Preparing for Day One Workshop (required) and in addition, at least 5 of the 8 remaining workshops in the core curriculum (described below) AND completing 5 application activities (application activities are composed of a variety of hands-on and/or reflective exercises intended to deepen understanding and application of concepts discussed in the workshop).
-For certification purposes, these will be assessed with rubrics; Faculty Development will organize rubrics and assessment in collaboration with STELAR staff.
+The Inclusive Classroom Certification: Faculty can earn an Inclusive Classroom Certificate by participating in a total of six workshops and completing the workshop's application activity.
+Workshop application activities are composed of a variety of hands-on and/or reflective exercises intended to deepen understanding and application of concepts discussed in the workshop.
+Examples of activities are below.

 - Creating an “Inclusive Excellence” syllabus statement